tanishqrrajput26-create/my-learning-journey/README.md

 - Calculator
 - Guessing Game
 - Password Generator
+ # Python Alarm Clock ⏰

+This is a simple digital clock with alarm using Tkinter.

+## Features:
+- Live time display
+- User input alarm
+- Beep sound

+## How to run:
+1. Install Python
+2. Run the file:
+   python alarm_clock.py
 📖 DBMS Notes

 I am also adding notes to understand DBMS concepts clearly, such as: